lawmaster10/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 **Utility Tokens: Pay-to-Play**
 Chainlink's LINK token serves a clear function: it is used to pay for many oracle services.
 Today, Data Streams supports payment in assets other than LINK (with a surcharge), while Functions bills in LINK.
 Holding LINK isn't universally required across all services.
 This creates natural demand regardless of governance participation, but with payment flexibility.
 The downside?
 If someone builds a better oracle, your token's utility (and value) could evaporate overnight.

+#### veTokenomics: Lock-to-Vote and Emission Steering

+Curve introduced vote-escrowed tokenomics (veTokenomics) for CRV.
+Users lock CRV for a fixed period (up to four years) to receive veCRV; voting power scales with lock duration and decays linearly until unlock. veCRV holders vote on liquidity "gauge" weights that determine how newly minted CRV is distributed across pools, aligning long-term participation with control over emissions.
+The design ties governance influence to time-committed ownership rather than purely transferable balances.

+The model also links governance to liquidity incentives.
+Liquidity providers with sufficient veCRV relative to their position can receive boosted CRV rewards (up to a defined cap, commonly referenced as ~2.5x), encouraging token locking over short-term farming.
+The mechanism catalyzed competition (often called the "Curve Wars"), with external protocols accumulating or aggregating veCRV (e.g., via Convex) and using vote markets (such as Votium or Hidden Hand) to direct emissions.
+Variants inspired by Curve, including veBAL (Balancer) and veFXS (Frax), have been adopted across DeFi to steer emissions and strengthen alignment.

 #### The Supply Dilemma: Scarcity vs. Sustainability